3 men convicted of supporting plot to kidnap Gov. Whitmer

 Fox and Barry Croft Jr. were convicted of a kidnapping conspiracy in federal court in August.
 Daniel Harris and Brandon Caserta were acquitted last spring.
 Ty Garbin and Kaleb Franks pleaded guilty.

 Five of the 14 men are facing charges in state court in Antrim County, the site of Whitmer’s second home.
-A judge there still must determine whether there’s probable cause to send them to trial.
+A judge there still must determine whether there is sufficient evidence to send them to trial.

+In 2020, Whitmer blamed then-President Donald Trump for stoking mistrust and fomenting anger over coronavirus restrictions and refusing to condemn hate groups and extremists like those charged in Michigan.
+Protesters, including many displaying guns, filled the state Capitol that year and blocked traffic during a series of stormy demonstrations.

+Whitmer extended the criticism to her election opponent, Tudor Dixon, telling The Associated Press hours after the Jackson trial that the Republican candidate is “part of the problem.”